Taming identical particles for discerning the genuine non-locality: Description of identical particles with symmetric/exterior algebra (SEA) and the local inner product

 The above commutation relation connects the entanglement of identical particles extracted under sLOCC to those defined based on algebraic methods~\cite{balachandran2013entanglement,balachandran2013algebraic,benatti2012bipartite,benatti2011entanglement} (see, e.g., Proposition 1 of Ref.~\cite{benatti2012bipartite}).

 The commutation relation Eq.~\eqref{commutation} can be understood as a three-dimensional version of \emph{microcausality}, which means that operators acting on spacelike separated regions commute, Hence, sLOCC implies microcausality with given computational basis according to the spatial distribution of subsystems (detectors, modes).
-And the \emph{separability conditions of identical particles} emerge from the fixation of spatial computational basis and the presumption of microcausality.
-Since the separablity condition of identical particles is not explicitly presented in Refs.~\cite{balachandran2013entanglement,balachandran2013algebraic,benatti2012bipartite,benatti2011entanglement}, we provide that for bosons with NSSR in Appendix~\ref{NSSR}.
+And the \emph{separability conditions of identical particles} emerge from the fixation of a spatial computational basis and the presumption of microcausality.
+Since the separablity condition of identical particles is not explicitly presented in Refs.~\cite{balachandran2013entanglement,balachandran2013algebraic,benatti2012bipartite,benatti2011entanglement}, we provide that for bosons under the restriction of particle number superselection rule (NSSR)~\cite{wick1952intrinsic,wick1970superselection} in Appendix~\ref{NSSR}.

-Another crucial role of microcausality is that PSSR for fermions~\cite{friis2016reasonable,johansson2016comment,gigena2015entanglement, gigena2017bipartite, amosov2017spectral} is derived from the microcausality, which indicates that the entanglement of identical particles under the restiction of SSR presumes microcausality.
+Another crucial role of microcausality is that the partity superselection rule (PSSR) for fermions~\cite{friis2016reasonable,johansson2016comment,gigena2015entanglement, gigena2017bipartite, amosov2017spectral} is derived from the microcausality, which indicates that the entanglement of identical particles under the restiction of SSR presumes microcausality.